Difference Generation Processor

 8th Generation Intel Core i3, i5, i7, Processors

-1 Intel® Hyper-Threading Technology (Intel® HT Technology) 1 provides multitasking support up to 12 directions in the latest generation Intel® Core ™ processor.
-For the enthusiast, the unlocked 8th generation Intel® Core ™ i7-8700K processor gives you the opportunity to change the performance of the platform with full potential and enjoy the great play and VR experience.
+1 Intel® Hyper-Threading Technology (Intel® HT Technology) 1 provides multitasking support in up to 12 directions on the latest generation Intel® Core ™ processor.
+For the enthusiast, the unlocked 8th generation Intel® Core ™ i7-8700K processor allows you to change the performance of the platform to its full potential and enjoy the great play and VR experience.

 The new 8th Generation Intel® Core™ processor family provides: